 Neglect :

-The Illinois Domestic Violence Act of 1986 specifically defines harassment as, “the failure to exercise that degree of care toward a high-risk adult with disabilities which a reasonable person would exercise under the circumstances and includes but is not limited to: (i) the failure to take reasonable steps to protect a high-risk adult with disabilities from acts of abuse; (ii) the repeated, careless imposition of unreasonable confinement; (iii) the failure to provide food, shelter, clothing and personal hygiene to a high-risk adult with disabilities who requires such assistance; (iv) the failure to provide medical and rehabilitative care for the physical and mental health needs of a high-risk adult with disabilities; or (v) the failure to protect a high-risk adult with disabilities from health and safety hazards.”
+The Illinois Domestic Violence Act of 1986 specifically defines harassment as, “the failure to exercise that degree of care toward a high-risk adult with disabilities which a reasonable person would exercise under the circumstances and includes but is not limited to: (i) the failure to take reasonable steps to protect a high-risk adult with disabilities from acts of abuse; (ii) the repeated, careless imposition of unreasonable confinement; (iii) the failure to provide food, shelter, clothing, and personal hygiene to a high-risk adult with disabilities who require such assistance; (iv) the failure to provide medical and rehabilitative care for the physical and mental health needs of a high-risk adult with disabilities; or (v) the failure to protect a high-risk adult with disabilities from health and safety hazards.”

 Exploitation :